 Photograph: Sebastian von Wachenfeldt

-The Minister of Foreign Affairs Ann Linde wove a band into a memorial net Deti/Children dedicated to Mariupol’s tragedy.
+The Minister of Foreign Affairs Ann Linde wove a band into one of the camouflage nets together with the artist Ludmila Christeseva.

 The camouflage pattern is omnipresent in our lives from hunting wildlife to fashion trends.
 During the war, camouflage nets are used to protect people and equipment from the enemy’s eye.
 The origin of camouflage can be traced back to antiquity and myths list different techniques of making it.
 The well-known legend of the Trojan Horse for instance also mentions camouflage.
 Camouflage nets we use today, are dated at over a hundred years ago during the First World War.